P0L3NARUBA/roblox-2016-source-code/README.md

 Supported graphics APIs are:
 - DirectX 11

-DirectX 9 and OpenGL support has been removed.
+DirectX 9 and OpenGL is unsupported.

 **To build from the source, refer to [BUILDING.md](/BUILDING.md)**<br>
-   - Make sure to read them properly so you wont face with any issues.
+   - Make sure to read them properly so you don't face any issues.

 **Having any problems?
 You can get help at [our discord server](https://www.discord.gg/rVrYHdrbsp) or at the [issues page](https://github.com/P0L3NARUBA/roblox-2016-source-code/issues)**<br>